CSIS-NLU/Open-Science-101/Group-Projects/Case Studies/README.md

 Not all information presented as Open Source is Open Code.
 Open Code is a spectrum, which may depend on policies, project objectives, among other reasons.
 A Software Management Plan (SMP) provides a framework, which may be adjusted during project execution.

 Datasets are not formatted or standardized for immediate analysis.
+Below are two datasets that the team reviewed.
+The team decided to compare the "CardioGoodFitness" dataset to the "Cardio" dataset, after standardizing and formatting the "Cardio" dataset.

 ["Cardio Dataset" Example](https://www.kaggle.com/datasets/shannonmcettrick/cardio).